A-Stroem/KEA_CS_2ND_SEMESTER_2022/README.md

 #### Smallest one

-This is for normal text
+This is for normal text.

 *Italic*